tzurp/playwright-performance/README.md

 <h2>Getting the results</h2>

 A new results directory (the default directory name is `performance-results`) is created in your project's root folder and when all the tests are completed two files are created inside it: `performance-results.json` and `performance-results.csv`.
 The analyzed data includes: average time, standard error of mean(sem), number of samples, min value, max value, earliest time and latest time.
+The results table is also printed to the terminal log.

 <h2>Typescript support</h2>